ahujatejas06/iitk-traveller-docs-2/code.md

 ## pronite_2
 Sets the flag to true at the address pointed to by mem_2.
 It sets the value pointed to by mem_2 to 0.

+{: .info}
+EOS character is a special character that is used to denote the end of a string.
+As a normal EOS character is converted to 0 in the ASCII table, which could be difficult to distinguish from an integer 0, we have introduced the concept of string flags.
+A string flag is a boolean value that is set to true at the location of the EOS character.
+This flag is used to determine the end of a string and it can be set to true (using the pronite ground locations) at any page of the book.
 ## events_1
 ```mermaid
     flowchart TD